WICG/attribution-reporting-api/README.md

 A user clicks on the ad and this opens a window that lands on a URL to `toasters.com/purchase`.
-An attribution source is logged to browser storage since the landing page matches the `attributeon` etld+1.
+An attribution source is logged to browser storage since the landing page matches the `attributeon` eTLD+1.
 The following data is
 stored:

 ```
 {
-  attributionsourcedata: 12345678,
+  attributionsourceeventid: 12345678,
   attributeon: https://toasters.com,
   attributionreportto: https://ad-tech.com,
   attributionexpiry: <now() + 604800>